Coach, Club & Association Visits

 The Good old British Weather can put a dampener on taking days out, but not here at the Ironworks.
 Although a lot of our site is outdoors, there is plenty to see and do, even on a rainy day.
 Our extensive showroom and art exhibitions means the Ironworks can be a day out in all weathers.
 We do recommend that visitors wanting to explore our grounds and sculpture park wear appropriate clothing, and suitable footwear for uneven ground.
 We also recommend waterproof layers if the weather is predicted to be less favourable.
 If you are wanting to simply visit our indoor areas and enjoy a bite to eat, any footwear or clothing can be worn, the wackier the better.
 Our staff even wear bow ties, so everything is accepted!

-Visits to the centre are free, but in order to maintain this, we rely on the sales from our Forge Cafe and Showroom to help maintain the site.
+Though a large part of the centre is free to view, we rely on the sales from our Forge Cafe, Showroom and Memberships to help maintain the site.
 For this reason, we kindly request that visitors refrain from bringing picnics from home and purchase refreshments on site.
 The only exception is school trips where children are allowed packed lunches, thank you for understanding.

-Since our Centre is a working site, visits to the Ironworks are recommended for groups of children over the age of 10.
+We offer FREE school trips!
 With a lot of metalworking to see and sculptures to view, these trips can be very educational for children of this age and above.
-The children can see a Blacksmith at work in the forge, learn how to melt precious metals, create beautiful Jewellery with the Silversmith, or even learn the art of flower arranging, there's something to please everyone!
+The children can see our resident artists at work, learn how to melt precious metals, create beautiful Jewellery with the Silversmith, or even learn the art of ceramics and pottery.
+There's something to please everyone!
+We also have a classroom that can be booked in advance, in case the British weather tries to intefere!
+Please note that our free school visits are suitable for primary schools, as well as youth and adult learning.

 There are a number of T&C’s that we ask all visitors to comply with to ensure they remain safe when visiting.
 The Centre is a working site with uneven ground, so we ask that you take care.
 Please click here to visit the T&C's page so you are informed of these risks in advance and how to ensure you have a safe and enjoyable visit.
 Please also note, that on days where there are high winds and wet weather – we do ask that visitors remain indoors.